 BIDOUANE TOWER

 Now head towards the impressive Bidouane Tower.
 Standing tall at 23 meters, this tower was originally built in the 15th century and served as a gun-powder storage facility.
 Today, it offers a panoramic view of the shimmering waters surrounding the city.
-Visitors from this spot can enjoy breathtaking views of nearby fortified islands like Petit BéGrand Bé, and Fort National.
-These islands are easily reachable during low tide, though caution is necessary due to rising tides.
-On Grand Bé, one can find the tomb of the renowned French writer François-René de Chateaubriand, enriching the island's cultural significance with its Celtic meaning of "tomb."
+Visitors from this spot can enjoy breathtaking views of nearby fortified islands like Petit-Bé, Grand-Bé, and Fort National.
+These islands are easily reachable during low tide, though caution is necessary due to rising tides (more information on these islands in a section below).

 Bastion de la Reine